base-org/web/apps/base-docs/base-camp/docs/hardhat-profiling-size/hardhat-profiling-size.md

 ## Setting up the Hardhat Contract Sizer plugin

 Hardhat Contract Sizer is a community-developed plugin that enables the profiling of smart contract by printing the size of your smart contracts in the terminal.
-This is helpful during development since it allows you to inmediately identify potential issues with the size of your smart contracts.
+This is helpful during development since it allows you to immediately identify potential issues with the size of your smart contracts.
 Keep in mind that the [maximum size of a smart contract in Ethereum] is 24KB.

 To install, run `npm install -D hardhat-contract-sizer`.